Published in

 Portrait of Gustavus Hamilton by Rosalba Carriera | Source: The Metropolitan Museum of Art

 Because Rosalba chose pastel as her medium, she was able to flatter her models without pretentiously idealizing them- which may explain her success despite the fact that she lacked artistic brilliance.
 It was when pastel’s gentle appeal combined with its flattering softness that she created her best works.
-In this portrait of a young girl, the mother-of-pearl flesh tone is rendered in classic pastel hues of blue, pink, and pale white, and the lack of depth in colour perfectly captures the childlike look of the face.
+In this portrait of a young girl, the mother-of-pearl flesh tone is rendered in classic pastel hues of blue, pink, and pale white, and the lack of depth in color perfectly captures the childlike look of the face.
 A pastel painting does not lend itself to portraying shadows and is best suited to depicting a carefree youth without shadows.
 The technique perfectly matches the softness of this charming face.
 Besides the compatibility of subject matter and medium, Carriera’s achievement lies in her ability to subordinate the sitter’s facial expression to the mood of the picture without losing his or her individuality.
 An almost imperceptible smile graces the girl’s lips as she peers at us with an almost lustreless gaze.
 The pastel is free from any kind of excitement, abruptness, or suddenness that might contradict it.

 Final Words.